cluhap/cluhap/README.md

 - 👀 I’m interested in making websites
 - 🌱 I’m currently learning html, css and bootstrap
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me clux#6046 on discord
+- 📫 How to reach me?
+Add me on discord, the tag is clux#6046.